m3dwards/longmynd.org/content/weather/weather-from-29th-june.md

 title: Weather from 29th June
 date: 2026-06-28T15:11:06.837Z
 ---
-Today (Friday), the Mynd is showing very southerly at present, but will Veer WSW, however will increase and most likely become too windy for most PG's later on.
+Today (Friday), the Mynd is showing very southerly at present, but will Veer WSW, however will increase and most likely become too windy for most PG's later on but good for HG.
 An alternative may be Camlo which has a much shallower WSW face to the hill, but do not let yourself get blown back there.
 Very Thermic everywhere.

+Weekend blown out

 \-------------------------------